SwarajDangare/UR3_ERC_Maintenance_Stack/README.md

 ### Download UR3 simulation

-For the simulation to work on your system you must install dependencies and download repositories by running the following commands:
+For the simulation to work on your system, you must install dependencies and download repositories by running the following commands:

 ```sh
 source /opt/ros/noetic/setup.bash